kotlin-orm/ktorm/hexo-docs/source/en/operators.md

 }
 ```

 Now we can use this operator function, just like other operators.
-But Ktorm can not recognize our custom expression type `ILikeExpression` by default, and are not able to generate SQLs correctly.
+But Ktorm cannot recognize our custom expression type `ILikeExpression` by default and are not able to generate SQLs correctly.
 Just like before, we need to extend the `SqlFormatter` class:

 ```kotlin
 class PostgreSqlFormatter(database: Database, beautifySql: Boolean, indentSize: Int)